 Principal photography on The Hunger Games began in May 2011 in North Carolina, and continued to September.

 On 22nd July 2011, on the tiny, picturesque island of Utøya on Tyrifjorden lake about an hour’s drive from Oslo, Norway, some five hundred and fifty teenagers between the ages of fourteen and seventeen were taking part in a summer camp under the auspices of the AUF, the Workers Youth League affiliated to the Norwegian Labour Party.
-News had just reached the camp of the bombing of government buildings in the capital, and since many of the teenagers’ parents worked for the government a number of them requested to return home.
-They were denied permission, and told that they would be safer on the island.
-The prominent politician Gro Harlem Brundtland, known as the ‘Mother of the Nation’ was visiting the camp to meet the young people, and left for the mainland at around 4pm.
+News had just reached the camp of the bombing of government buildings in Oslo.
+Eight people were reported to have died and many more to be badly injured.
+Since many of the teenagers’ parents worked for the government, a number of them requested to return home, but they were denied permission on the grounds that they would be safer on the island.

-A little after five o’clock in the afternoon, Anders Behring Breivik, dressed as a police commando and carrying a heavy case of weapons and ammunition, crossed by ferry to the island of Utøya.
+The prominent politician Gro Harlem Brundtland, known as the ‘Mother of the Nation’ was visiting the camp to meet the young people, and left for the mainland at around four in the afternoon.
+A little after five, Anders Behring Breivik, dressed as a police commando and carrying a heavy case of weapons and ammunition, crossed by ferry to the island of Utøya.
 Once on the island, Breivik immediately set about gunning down the teenagers and hunting them all over the island.
 Some of the terrified students threw themselves into the icy water to try to swim the six hundred meters to the mainland.
 Others found a rowing boat and tried to escape.
 The gunman — or men, since some survivors reported having seen at least two and as many as five, dressed like Breivik in wetsuits and police combat gear — slaughtered them in huddles on the coast, and picked them off in the water.

-Once he was satisfied, Breivik placed two calls to emergency services, stating that his operation was complete and that he wished to surrender.
-By the time security forces, delayed by a grotesque comedy of errors, managed to get to the island, scores of teenagers lay dead or dying.
+By the time security forces got to the island, scores of young people lay dead or dying.
 As reported by independent journalist Ole Dammegård, gunshots continued to be heard by witnesses on the mainland for at least five minutes after Breivik’s surrender.
-After the executioner was in custody, while victims were bleeding to death on the island, ambulances were prevented by officials from crossing to the island for ‘security reasons’.
-The final death count from Utøya was sixty-nine, with more than a hundred injured and maimed.
-The hopeless failure of the security services to bring any aid to the teenagers is made even harder to understand by the fact that Delta force units had conducted a drill of a mass-shooting on one of the many islands on Tyrifjorden lake only hours beforehand.
+After the executioner was in custody, and while victims were bleeding to death on the island, ambulances were prevented by officials from crossing to the island for ‘security reasons’.

-In Oslo, eight people were reported to have died and many more to be badly injured.
-By the same amazing coincidence that so often echoes around the cities of Europe and America, the bombing occurred shortly after the conclusion of a drill foreshadowing the same event.
+By the same amazing coincidence that so often echoes around the cities of Europe and America, the bombing in Oslo also occurred shortly after the conclusion of a drill foreshadowing the same event.

 Sentence was passed on 24th August 2012.
 Breivik was adjudged sane and sentenced to indefinite detention.